coniferconifer/ESP32-GPS-msec-ts/README.md

 ### msec IoT time stamper by ESP32 using GPS (GY-NEO6MV2 board)
 - for Arduino IDE (FreeRTOS feature is used to demonstrate sensor access as a Task)
 - 1PPS(TIMEPULSE) signal from NEO6M is connected GPIO_NUM_26 to interrupt ESP32 and deciplines ESP32's time stamp for MQTT publication.
+- TinyGPS++ is used to decode NMEA sentenses.
 - MQTT publication code is not included, just print out JSON format data for thingsboard , providing time stamp in msec.
 ```